NBCLab/Onboarding/README.md

 1. The NBC Lab's [Public Google Drive folder](https://drive.google.com/drive/folders/0B543K-QXbp21cTV0RjNoNUtMWnM?usp=sharing) contains a folder called "recommended-reading".
 A list of recommended textbooks, journal articles, and youtube videos are provided, organized by topic.
 Topics range from an introduction to MRI data acquisition and analysis to recent papers published by lab members to papers related to newly launched projects.

 ## Graduate Students
-1. Make sure to forward your employee email (e.g., `tsalo@fiu.edu`) to your student email (e.g., `tsalo006@fiu.edu`), or vice versa.
+1. Grad students have two email addresses- a student email (which has numbers, like `tsalo006@fiu.edu`) and an employee email (which generally doesn't, like `tsalo@fiu.edu`).
+The student email is accessible on Gmail, while the employee email is accessed through Outlook.
+Make sure to forward your employee email to your student email, or vice versa.
 Important emails may be sent to either or both, so it is very helpful to just forward one to the other.

 ## Other Science Community Resources
 1. Sign up for the following science-related services: